 A barcode is a visual representation of your ISBN, like this example.
 Publications sold through traditional channels require barcodes, which you can create online for free.

-You must ensure the barcode image has a 300dpi resolution.
-This setting is the standard image quality for a high-resolution print and means a printer will produce 300 tiny dots for every square inch of your image, so your barcode is scannable.
+Many choose to print barcodes on the back of their publication.
+We advise positioning your ISBN and Barcode on the back cover design in the bottom right corner with a 300dpi resolution.
+This setting is the standard image quality for high-resolution prints and means a printer will produce 300 tiny dots for every square inch of your image, so your barcode is scannable.